Scheduling & Rollouts

 - May 22, 2024: Starting today, all existing projects will have a Passthrough Rollouts section in each Project's settings page.
 This will give you an option to enable this setting ahead of the switchover date.
 All new Projects created from this date forward, will have passthrough rollouts as the default behaviour.

-- DATE TBD: All projects will switch to Passthrough Rollouts enabled by default, and will no longer be available as an option on the Project settings page.
+- DATE TBD: All projects remaining will switchover to Passthrough Rollouts.
 If your team is leveraging a server-side SDK, your team must upgrade your SDK before this date, as Passthrough Rollouts require specific DevCycle Server SDK Versions to be deployed.

 What do you need to do?